idesign0/ros2_macOS/README.md

 - `--parallel-workers $(sysctl -n hw.ncpu)`
   Sets the number of parallel jobs to your CPU core count (maximizing build speed).

+- `--merge-install`
+  Installs all packages into a single merged install space instead of separate per-package directories.
+This simplifies library discovery and linking on macOS and avoids RPATH and dependency resolution issues, especially when building large stacks like ROS 2 and Gazebo.

+- `--continue-on-error`
+  Continues building remaining packages even if one package fails, allowing you to identify multiple build issues in a single run instead of stopping at the first failure.

 ---